witchard/nbwavedrom/README.md

 Example: https://github.com/witchard/nbwavedrom/blob/master/examples/example.ipynb

-To get started simply `pip install git+git://github.com/witchard/nbwavedrom.git`.
+To get started simply `pip install nbwavedrom` or `pip install git+git://github.com/witchard/nbwavedrom.git` for the development version.
 Then take a look at the example notebook within jupyter notebook.

 Note, there are two wavedrom rendering engines built in.
 The default is to use the wavedrom-cli (https://github.com/wavedrom/cli).
 This requires phantomjs.
 This is the